slenered/REPOLib-Sdk/README.md

 ### Create a valuable

 - Create a valuable prefab.
   - More documentation is on its way here.
-For now, use the vanilla valuables as reference.
+For now, use the vanilla valuables as a reference.
 If you used the patcher, they are located in `Assets/REPO/Game/Resources/valuables`.
 - Right click in your mod folder (or any subfolder) and choose `Create > REPOLib > Valuable`.
 - Fill in the fields:
   - `Prefab`: A reference to your prefab.
 The prefab does not have to be in the mod folder.
-  - `Add to All Levels`: Whether to register the valuable on all levels or specify them yourself.
-  - `Level Names`: The level presets to register the valuable in.
-Ignored if `Add to All Levels` is `true`.
+  - `Valuable Presets`: The valuable presets to register the valuable to.
 The vanilla values are:
     - `Valuables - Generic`
     - `Valuables - Wizard`
     - `Valuables - Manor`
     - `Valuables - Arctic`

+### Create an item
+- Create an item prefab.
+  - More documentation is on its way here.
+For now, use the vanilla item prefabs as a reference.
+If you used the patcher, they are located in `Assets/REPO/Game/Resources/items`.
+- Create an `Item` by right clicking and going to `Create > Other > Item`.
+  - More documentation is on its way here.
+For now, use the vanilla items as a reference.
+If you used the patcher, they are located in `Assets/REPO/Game/Resources/items/items`.
+- Right click in your mod folder (or any subfolder) and choose `Create > REPOLib > Item`.
+- Fill in the fields:
+  - `Prefab`: A reference to your prefab.
+The prefab does not have to be in the mod folder.

 ### Create an enemy